Jul 17, 2025

 Thermoplastic Insulation

 Thermoplastic stuff, like PVC (polyvinyl chloride), is popular.
 It’s bendy and affordable.
 You can reshape it with heat.
-But it might not hold up under super high heat for long.
+But it might not withstand extremely high temperatures for long.

 Thermoset Insulation

 Thermoset materials, like XLPE (cross-linked polyethylene), are tougher.
 They handle heat better and stay strong.
 Different insulation materials have different normal operating temperatures, emergency operating temperatures and maximum short-circuit temperatures for conductors.
-XLPE cables are perfect for heavy-duty jobs where strength matters.
+Compared with PVC cables, cross-linked cables have higher current-carrying capacity, greater overload capacity and longer service life.

 Rubber-Based Insulation